 I was seated in 6K for the flight to Amsterdam.
 6K is a window seat located in the smaller, intimate Business Class cabin, almost elevating the experience to what you would get on board a private plane.

 The seat is a B/E Aerospace Diamond seat, the same type you also find on other carriers, such as Qatar Airways’ A330s, United Airlines’ B787s, and Ethiopian Airlines’ A350/B787s, which I have previously reviewed.
 However, a big difference is that the Boeing 777 is wider than all other mentioned aircraft types: it measures 5,84 m (19 feet 2 inches) from wall to wall, while the A350, for example, is nearly 22 cm (9 inches) narrower than the 777 variant.
 Consequently, the seats in KLM’s B777 are wider and more comfortable.
 In addition, one of the seat’s armrests can be manually lowered, offering increased seat width and even more space.

-In front of the seat is a very large 17 inch touchscreen TV, which uses Panasonic’s ex3 system, which is one of the best in the skies.
-Below the TV monitor is a drawer which is large enough to store your laptop, and a leather covered ottoman which becomes part of the flatbed once the seat is fully reclined.
+In front of the seat is a very large 17-inch touchscreen TV, which uses Panasonic’s ex3 system, one of the best in the skies.
+Below the TV monitor is a drawer that is large enough to store your laptop and a leather-covered ottoman which becomes part of the flatbed once the seat is fully reclined.
 The bulkhead seats in rows 1 & 6 offer a much larger ottoman as compared to the narrow footwells of all the other Business Class seats.

 The seat offers plenty of storage space, along with a USB port and international power sockets for charging your personal devices.